danilojodas/PL-kNN/README.md

 # Citation request

-By using this repo, you are accepting to cite the following paper in all publications that uses this source code:
+By using this repo, you are accepting to cite the following paper in all publications that use this source code:

 **Jodas, D.S., Passos, L.A., Papa, J.P.
 (2022, June 01–03).
 PL-kNN: A parameterless nearest neighbors classifier.
 [Paper presentation]. *IWSSIP 2022 - International Conference on Systems, Signals and Image Processing*, Sofia, Bulgaria. [http://iwssip.bg](http://iwssip.bg)**